 Relish Home-cooked Meals

-Preparing and eating meals cooked at home can help one to have a control over the ingredients, maintain portion size and calorie intake.
-Moreover, having home-cooked fresh meals is also linked with better diet quality, higher intake of fruits and vegetables, reduce body fat levels and also risk of heart disease and diabetes.
+Preparing and eating meals cooked at home can help one to have control over the ingredients, and maintain portion size and calorie intake.
+Moreover, having home-cooked fresh meals is also linked with better diet quality, higher intake of fruits and vegetables, reduced body fat levels and also the risk of heart disease and diabetes.

 A Sample 1200 Calories Meal Plan